What is Custom Maps app good for?

 Custom Maps uses .kmz files for storing its maps.
 They are zip-formatted .kml files that can contain additional resources like images (KML is short for Keyhole Markup Language, named after the company who created the file format).
 The .kmz files used by Custom Maps app are typically not compressed since jpg and png image files don't typically compress almost at all, and the data files assigning the geographic coordinates to the map images are so small that they don't really benefit from compression.
 Uncompressed files can also be processed faster by Custom Maps, but it can handle compressed files as well (not password protected .kmz files though).

 Should Custom Maps be able to use any .kmz file?
 I found a .kmz file on the web that I cannot open with it.

 Custom Maps can not display all .kmz files.
 For Custom Maps to be able to open and display a .kmz file, the file must define an image overlay (aka GroundOverlay), and the image must be stored inside the same .kmz file.
 There are many .kmz and .kml files on the web that either contain no image overlays, or the image overlays specify that the map image is stored somewhere in the web.
 Since Custom Maps is designed to work offline, it does not even attempt to follow web links.
 Such kmz and kml files can be displayed usually only with Google Earth application on a desktop computer.

 I have created a map from an image I have rights to distribute.
 I want to post a QR code for others to scan and download it from my web site.
 What should the QR code contain?

 The QR code should contain a URL in format http://www.custommapsapp.com/qr?url=<actual-map-file-url>

-For example, the QR code for the sample map of Europe contains this URL:
+For example, a QR code for the sample map of Europe would contain this URL: